The Learning Center

 Many people considering the purchase of a new boat often ask about the differences between outboard and stern drive (or inboard/outboard) propulsion.
 This article is not meant to recommend one propulsion system over another, but is designed to lay out the major differences between the two so that a buyer can make an informed decision about which is right for them based on their boating situation.

 The reason that we can be unbiased in our discussion is that we offer both outboard as well as stern drive boats.
 You will find stern drive power in our family bowriders, deck boats and cruisers from Bayliner and Regal.
-Bayliner also offers bowriders and deck boats with outboard power ranging from 16 - 21 feet.
-Our Tidewater fishing boats, Zodiac RIBS and Sweetwater pontoon boats utilize outboard power as well.
+Bayliner and Regal also offers bowriders and deck boats with outboard power ranging from 16 – 33 feet.
+As a matter of fact, many models are available with either choice.
+Our Tidewater fishing boats and Zodiac RIBS utilize outboard power as well.

 Inboard/Outboard or stern drive propulsion systems basically have a marinized automotive engine inside the boat with an outdrive on the outside of the boat.
-GM is the engine supplier of both major stern drive manufacturers, Mercruiser and Volvo Penta.
-Each of these companies use a GM engine block and adds their own fuel delivery, ignition, exhaust and drive systems.
+GM is the engine supplier for Volvo Penta while Mercruiser designs their own engines.
 These types of drive systems are found mostly in family runabout boats and cruisers because of their user friendly layout.

 Outboards are the oldest and most traditional form of gasoline boat power invented by Ollie Evinrude many years ago.
 These engines are mounted on the transom.
 Outboards are the primary choice for fishing boats.